Laminaria nigripes: Habitat and distribution

 Laminaria nigripes is distributed in the North Atlantic and North Pacific, within Arctic, subarctic, and cold temperate waters.
-The range of Laminaria nigripes varies latitudinally between the Pacifica and Atlantic with records of the species in the waters around the southern end of British Columbia and a more northern distribution in the Atlantic.
-In the Northwest Atlantic, Laminaria nigripes is absent in Atlantic Nova Scotia, the Northumberland Strait of New Brunswick, Southern Maine, Massachusetts, and Rhode Island.
-Additionally, some researches have claimed that Laminaria nigripes has distribution in subarctic but not Arctic waters.
-Laminaria nigripes is recorded in Europe in addition to the Northwest Atlantic.
-There is some evidence that Laminaria nigripes plays an important ecological role in the Bay of Fundy, but researchers caution that more research needs to be done before the distribution of Laminaria nigripes in Atlantic Canada is clear.
-Laminaria nigripes is also found off of Greenland along with Saccharina latissima, Laminaria solidungula, Alaria esculenta, Agarum clathratum, Saccharina dermatodea, and Saccharina logicruris.
-In the Kara Sea, Laminaria nigripes is observed with Saccharina latissima, Laminaria solidungula, Alaria elliptica, and Alaria oblonga.
+The range of L. nigripes varies latitudinally between the Pacifica and Atlantic with records of the species in the waters around the southern end of British Columbia and a more northern distribution in the Atlantic.
+In the Northwest Atlantic, L. nigripes is absent in Atlantic Nova Scotia, the Northumberland Strait of New Brunswick, Southern Maine, Massachusetts, and Rhode Island.
+Additionally, some researches have claimed that L. nigripes has distribution in subarctic but not Arctic waters.
+L. nigripes is recorded in Europe in addition to the Northwest Atlantic.
+There is some evidence that L. nigripes plays an important ecological role in the Bay of Fundy, but researchers caution that more research needs to be done before the distribution of L. nigripes in Atlantic Canada is clear.
+L. nigripes is also found off of Greenland along with Saccharina latissima, L. solidungula, Alaria esculenta, Agarum clathratum, Saccharina dermatodea, and Saccharina logicruris.
+In the Kara Sea, L. nigripes is observed with Saccharina latissima, L. solidungula, Alaria elliptica, and Alaria oblonga.

 The North Pacific has more endemic species of kelp than the North Atlantic and is believed to be where kelps as a whole began.
 The Saccharina clade likely began in the Northwest Pacific before moving into the Northeast Pacific and later into the Atlantic via passage through the Arctic.
 During the Cretaceous through Pleistocene eras, tectonic plate movements and glacial periods continually changed the seaways into and out of the Arctic.
 This resulted in a succession of different biotic exchanges between the Arctic and other ocean basins which resulted in the spreading of species across ocean basins and the creation of new species.

-Within its range, Laminaria nigripes is most often found in areas of rocky, intertidal zone with moderate to high wave action.
-Laminaria nigripes has to cope with and adjust to sea ice cover, low temperatures, and unique light conditions.
+Within its range, L. nigripes is most often found in areas of rocky, intertidal zone with moderate to high wave action.
+L. nigripes has to cope with and adjust to sea ice cover, low temperatures, and unique light conditions.
 Abrasion, low light, low salinity, and low temperatures are common in areas like these which can have ice cover for part or all of the year.
 Ice cover is not static and creates abrasions in kelps as it moves.
 Ice cover also limits the light available for organisms beneath it by reflecting light, and the low availability of light affects photosynthetic activity.
 With the ice cover and high latitude of these areas, there is a wide range in the amount of light available at certain times for photosynthetic organisms, and there is a rapid increase of light available as the ice cover breaks up.
-This results in a limited season for Laminaria nigripes to grow.
-Laminaria nigripes may utilize the cold water of these areas to reproduce by spreading spores and to support early development.
-Because Laminaria nigripes prefers areas with moderate to high wave action, it shares that space with Laminaria digitata in the Bay of Fundy.
+This results in a limited season for L. nigripes to grow.
+L. nigripes may utilize the cold water of these areas to reproduce by spreading spores and to support early development.
+Because L. nigripes prefers areas with moderate to high wave action, it shares that space with L. digitata in the Bay of Fundy.